appuchias/appuchias.github.io/content/posts/2025/max-speed-overpass.md

 ---
-title: 'Getting the max speed of a way using Overpass API'
+title: Getting the max speed of a way using Overpass API
-description: 'A random small project done the day before an exam'
+description: A random small project done the day before an exam
 author: Appuchia
 date: 2025-01-20
 categories:
   - EN
   - Linux
   - Cars
-    - API
-    - Development
   - OSM
 tags:
   - Overpass
   - Learning
   - Utility
+  - Afternoon
-    - Afternoon project
+  - project
-# cover:
-#     image: '/images/Max Speed Overpass'
 ---

 # The idea